ztw17/displaying-has-many-through-rails-chi01-seng-ft-010620/README.md

 ## Objectives

-1. construct a bi-directional has many through.
+1. Construct a bi-directional has many through.
-2. query for associations via the belongs_to, has_many, and has_many through associations.
+2. Query for associations via the belongs_to, has_many, and has_many through associations.
-3. iterate over associations in a view and display associated data for a primary instance.
+3. Iterate over associations in a view and display associated data for a primary instance.
-4. identify the join model in a has many through.
+4. Identify the join model in a has many through.

 ## Overview

 We've seen how we can use simple associations to display data to our users in Rails, but what about more complex relationships?
-Lucky for us, the interface for displaying this type of data is just as easy, thanks to ActiveRecord and `has_many through`.
+Lucky for us, the interface for displaying this type of data is just as easy, thanks to ActiveRecord and `has_many, through`.

 ## Lesson